the-programmer-dude/cv/README.md

 # Problems

--- Responsive only for computer and laptops
+1. When using on chellphones or tablets, the images and text get disorganized
--- Images take too long to load sometiemes
+2. Images take too long to load sometimes